gosticks/body-pose-animation/README.md

 ## Usage

 The project provides sample examples to the usage of the project.
 These examples can be directly run after installing all required packages.
 Per default the input data is expected to be located in the `./samples/` folder.
+We would recommend you to get all the frames from the source video in png format and pass the video through OpenPose to get the results exported in .json format if you want to try your own samples.

 ### Input data